What Is a VPN: Definition, History, Benefits

 Can VPN be hacked?

-If, perchance, you somehow present interest to very skilled hackers or very determined authorities (do you?), then yes, hacking a VPN can be possible.
+If, perchance, you somehow present interest to very skilled hackers or very determined authorities (do you?), then yes, hacking a VPN can be theoretically possible (just as any other software).
 In 99% other cases — stay cool, there’s nothing to worry about.
 However, this is what can be attempted towards your VPN:

 you can be de-anonymized and exposed by doxing